dariacherepina/Software-Engineering-Design-SoSe-25/exercises/exercise9/exercise9.md

 3. Create equivalence classes for testing the software from Exercise 6.
 Generate corresponding test cases.
 Implement them as unit tests.
+Think about edge testing:
+- content of the website changes
+- content doesn't change
+- download of the website fails
+- different strategies
+- what if the website is empty
+- what if the server is not available
+- what if url is not valid

+import static org.junit.jupiter.api.Assertions.*; -> why static?

+When a member is declared static , it belongs to the class rather than instances of the class.
+That means that we can call it without the instance being created

 4. What is regression testing?

 Regression testing is the process of re-running previously executed test cases on modified software to ensure that new changes (e.g., bug fixes, feature updates) do not introduce new defects or break existing functionality.